Nexmo/station/app/views/contribute/structure/guides/overviews.md

 ## Getting started

 This section is designed to prove to the user the product does what it claims to.
-This could be an interactive demonstration or an opinionated & basic getting started guide.
+This could be an interactive demonstration or an opinionated and basic getting started guide.

 ## Features